gdalsanto/flamo/README.md

 ### Installation

-To clone and install dependencies run on a new environemnt `flamo-env`
+To clone and install dependencies on a new environment `flamo-env`
 ```
 git clone https://github.com/gdalsanto/flamo
 cd flamo